nniemeir/leisure/README.md

 To do so, place a PNG file with the same basename as the corresponding category or entry in the list.

 ## Supported Game Runners
 For a runner to appear, it must be installed and an entry using it in **games.csv** must exist.
 In the case of emulators, they must be installed via flatpak and their corresponding ROM's path must be set in paths.conf.
+Additionally, None can be provided as the runner for an entry to use the launch command itself for the game_id field.
 * BlastEm
 * bsnes
 * DeSmuME